ChigozieCO/altschool-2nd-semester-exam-proj/solution.md

 # Grant write permissions to the www-data group for the /var/www/html directory
 sudo chmod -R 775 /var/www/html

-# Clone the repo directory in this directory (remember the fullstop at the end of the command, it is very important)
+# Clone the repo directory in this directory (remember the full stop at the end of the command, it is very important)
 git clone https://github.com/laravel/laravel.git .
 # Install dependencies with composer
 composer install